yangasdumo/buhles-salon/README.md

 Function name            | Description
 ------------------------ | ---------------
-`getStylist(phoneNumber)` 		 | Find all data for stylist by their phone number
+`findStylist(phoneNumber)` 		 | Find all data for stylist by their phone number
-findClient(phoneNumber) | Find all data for client by their phone number findTreatment(phoneNumber) | Find a treatment by it's short code `findAllTreatments()` 		     |  Return all the treatments offered `makeBooking(clientId, serviceId, date, time)` |  Allow a client to make a booking - a booking require a clientId, serviceId, date & a time.
+`findClient(phoneNumber)` | Find all data for client by their phone number `findTreatment(phoneNumber)` | Find a treatment by it's short code `findAllTreatments()` 		     |  Return all the treatments offered `makeBooking(clientId, serviceId, date, time)` |  Allow a client to make a booking - a booking require a clientId, serviceId, date & a time.
 Only 2 bookings max for a serviceId in a given timeslot & date combination is allowed.
 Ensure a stylist is not double booked for the the same date & time combination.
+Booking logic can get very complicated.
+Lets not go there for now.
+Focus on the supplied booking rules.
 `findAllBookings(date)` |  Find all the bookings that were made for a given date `findClientBookings(clientId)`  |  Find all the bookings for a client - use clientId as lookup `findStylistsForTreatment(treatmentId)` | Find all the stylists that ever given this treatment, the booking table is central to this function.